Gemini Transport and Kenworth deliver efficiency for Love’s Travel Stops

 Another key component in Gemini’s driver retention formula is an unwavering commitment to safety, which resulted in the company recently earning the National Tank Truck Carrier’s Grand Champion Award for Safety for the fifth time.

 “That means a ton to us,” says Bergevin.
 “It means a ton to our drivers and their families, because we all want them to be home at night.
-Our Kenworths are filled with the latest, greatest safety equipment.
+Our Kenworth T680s are filled with the latest, greatest safety equipment.
 We’ve always been a leader in safety.
-We were among the first to adopt PACCAR’s Automated Transmission, disc brakes, adaptive cruise control, anti-lock brakes, RollTek seats — anything we can get to make that driver safer, we’re going to be all over it.
+We were among the first to adopt PACCAR’s automated transmission, disc brakes, adaptive cruise control, anti-lock brakes, RollTek seats — anything we can get to make that driver safer, we’re going to be all over it.

 “How do you put a price on a driver’s life?
 You can’t.”

-The entire package — reliability, weight savings, fuel economy, driver appeal, a reliable service and support network, safety — is a product of Gemini’s collaboration with the MHC-Kenworth team led by rep Warren Bryning.
+The entire package — reliability, weight savings, fuel economy, driver appeal, a reliable service and support network, safety — is a product of Gemini’s collaboration with the MHC Kenworth – Oklahoma City team.